 Combs is the only child of his parents, Rhonda and Chester Combs, so the pressure was on him to make sure he succeeded at whatever he tried.

-3. He doesn’t keep them on display where everyone can see them.
+3. He doesn’t keep his trophies on display where everyone can see them.

-Combs has won numerous awards, including five CMA Awards trophies, but they aren’t displayed throughout his house where everyone can see them.
+Combs has won numerous awards throughout his career, but they aren’t displayed throughout his house where everyone can see them.

 4. He battles OCD and anxiety.

-Combs has been open about his battles with OCD and anxiety, which is something he has struggled with for much of his life.
+Combs has been open about his battles with OCD and anxiety, which is something he has dealt with for much of his life.

 “It’s something I’ve always struggled with, always affected me, ” Combs shared on The Big Interview With Dan Rather.
 “First time I can remember was probably middle school, up to kind of the end of college.
 I still have my moments here and there, but it’s something that I’ve learned about, and it’s something I’ve been able to get a hold of.
 It’s been great to have felt free from those things for a long time.”